Climate Action Buzzwords: What Brands Need to Know

 Making recent headlines, Patagonia founder Yvon Chouinard relinquished ownership of the $3 billion outdoor clothing brand to a trust and nonprofit organization to ensure all future profits, some $100 million a year, go toward fighting climate change.
 Then there’s Microsoft.
 The tech titan has been carbon neutral across the globe since 2012 and is committed to being carbon negative, water positive, and zero waste by 2030.
 Google has committed to running its operations on carbon-free energy by 2030; the European Union aims to become the first continent to be carbon neutral by 2050; IKEA, H&M and Walmart have joined the United Nations-backed Race to Zero initiative to take swift action to halve global emissions by 2030.

 But it’s not only Fortune 500 companies and large landmasses that can lead sustainability efforts.
 Retailers and ecommerce brands of all sizes can also do their part by prioritizing internal initiatives, especially around products, packaging and waste.
-There’s also the opportunity to conduct research on how retail and ecommerce partners – including logistics and last mile delivery partners – are planning to track their progress and achieve their carbon commitments.
+There’s also the opportunity to conduct research on how retail and ecommerce partners – including last mile delivery partners – are planning to track their progress and achieve their carbon commitments.
 This can have significant, long-term ramifications.
 For example, some companies, like IKEA, now include sustainability standards as a part of their partner RFPs.

 Prioritizing sustainability by taking intentional and measurable steps forward is not a trend, it’s at the center of modern corporate responsibility.
 This begins going beyond the buzzwords.
 Brands need to take a deep look at opportunities to make improvements and commit to making meaningful change moving forward.